abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

-In this example, `name` is being declared as a state, but it might be more efficient to use a reference instead, because:
+In this example, `name` is being declared as a state, but it might be more efficient to declare it as a reference, because:

 - `name` is not being displayed on the screen.
 - `name` is not a dependency of any effect.
 - We didn't make `<input>` into a controlled component.
 In other words, the value of `<input>` is not affected (controlled) by `name`.
-- Since `name` is a state, updating it will cause the component to re-render.
+- Since `name` is a state, changing it will cause the component to re-render.
 This means every time a character is entered, all unmemoized children will be re-rendered, leading to poor performance.
 Sometimes even `onBlur` won't save you.

 For these reasons, in this example, declaring `name` with `useRef()` would be more efficient than using `useState()`: